Print Design | Personal

 Posters

 Showcased in a non-traditional format, these triangular posters introduce a queer story to the viewers.
-Together, the three say “The way a gorgeous meadow knows many feet, history has stomped on those who dared to be different.
-A bent leaf will always wear a scar, and the pain may last a lifetime.
-But like a flower determined to bloom, love will always find a way.”
-This story is told in the official languages of the 70+ countries where it is illegal to be LGBTQ.
+It is told in the official languages of the 70+ countries where it is illegal to be LGBTQ, saying:

 Two of the frames on the wall Triangle poster that says 'But like a flower determined to bloom, love will always find a way'